ETHZ-INS/BehaviorFlow/README.md

 Please head down to the Tutorial section if you want to apply this to your own data or play around with our example data

-Optional: Furthermore, this repository contains all R scripts required for data processing and Figure generation for the following publication (BIOARCHIVELINK).
-In this publication we deposited a huge dataset of 411 distinct open field recordings across many experiments to the public.
-Due to size limits of github the raw data (Video recordings, Pose estimation files and metadata) has been deposited on zenodo ([https://zenodo.org/record/8186065](https://zenodo.org/record/8186065)).

-**1)** In order to get the raw data from the publication download the `data.zip` file from zenodo, unzip it and place the content of the `\data` folder into the same folder of the this package (`BehaviorFlow\data`).
-For your convenience pre-processed files with clustering results are already added to the existing `\data` folder.The pre-built US data objects contain data from many experiments (`US_AllData_25Clusters.rds`) or many label classes in one experiment (`US_CSI_SensitivityAssays_processed.rds`).
+If you want to play around with our data that is already clustered and pre-processed you will find pre-build USdata objects in the existing `\data` folder.
+The pre-built US data objects contain data from many experiments (`US_AllData_25Clusters.rds`) or many label classes in one experiment (`US_CSI_SensitivityAssays_processed.rds`).
 These .rds files that can be loaded in R with the command:

 ``` r
 US <- readRDS("data/FILE.rds)`
 ```
-This allows convenient loading and playing around with all the big combined datasets without needing downloading the raw data, generating the datasets and pre-processing them
+This allows convenient loading and playing around with all the big combined datasets.

+**Optional:** Furthermore, this repository contains all R scripts required for data processing and Figure generation for the following publication (BIOARCHIVELINK).
+In this publication we deposited a huge dataset of 411 distinct open field recordings across many experiments to the public.
+Due to size limits of github the raw data (Video recordings, Pose estimation files and metadata) has been deposited on zenodo ([https://zenodo.org/record/8186065](https://zenodo.org/record/8186065)).

+**1)** In order to get the raw data from the publication download the `data.zip` file from zenodo, unzip it and place the content of the `/data` folder into the same folder of the this package (`BehaviorFlow/data`).

-**2)** The raw DLC pose estimation `.csv` files can be found in `\data\SUBFOLDERS` for the corresponding experiment
+**2)** The raw DLC pose estimation `.csv` files can be found in `/data/SUBFOLDERS` for the corresponding experiment

 **3)** Video data has been deposited in `Videos.zip`. to figure out which video belongs to which DLCFile (pose estimation) best use the `METADATA.csv` or `METADATA.xlsx` files from zenodo. it containes combined metadata across all 411 recordings.

+**4)** Scripts in the `R` folder and subfolders will tell you step by step how we went from pose estimation data to unsupervised clustering results and how we then pre-processed this clustering data to achieve the final results and figures.
+More documentation about what each script does can be found in `R/README.md`

 Tutorial
 ===========================================